 Field Collections

-The experiment took place at a southern site (Duke Forest (DF) in Durham, North Carolina) and a northern site (Harvard Forest (HF) in Petersham, Massachusetts) to assess the potential impacts of warming on Aphaenogaster from their northern and southern boundaries.
-Twelve experimental open top warming chambers were established at both sites.
+We collected ants to assess their stress response from two experimental warming sites….The experiment took place at a southern site (Duke Forest (DF) in Durham, North Carolina) and a northern site (Harvard Forest (HF) in Petersham, Massachusetts) to assess the potential impacts of warming on Aphaenogaster from their northern and southern boundaries.
+Twelve experimental open top warming chambers were established at both sites when?.
 Ambient temperature was increased for nine of the chambers from 0.5° to 5.5°, while three control chambers blew ambient air into the plot (see Pelini et al., 2011 for a detailed description of the chambers).
 Samples were chosen on a relatively “hot” and “cool” day in the summers of 2013 and 2014 in order to capture as wide a temperature range as possible (DF sample dates: 7/2/2013; 9/10/203; 7/17/2014; 9/11/2014)(HF sample dates: 6/26/2013; 8/21/2013).
-By baiting them with food, three foraging workers could be selected at random and flash frozen immediately in liquid nitrogen.
+Ants were collected by baiting them with food-what kind of food?
+Be more precise, three foraging workers could be selected at random and flash frozen immediately in liquid nitrogen.
 Three replicate samples were collected from each chamber.
 To quantify temperatures the ants were experiencing at the time of collection, four ground temperature measurements were made for each bait collection with an infrared thermometer.
 In total 262 samples (164 DF, 98HF) were sent to the University of Vermont and stored at -80° C until HSP quantification began.

 Measuring Environmental Stress

-To determine if southern ants experience more thermal stress under warmer conditions than those in the north, hsp40, hsp70, and hsp80 gene expression was quantified from Aphaenogaster at the southern and northern site (Primers used= hsp40: 541_641, hsp70: 1468_1592, hsp83: 1583_1682).
+We measured the stress response with…, hsp40, hsp70, and hsp80 gene expression was quantified from Aphaenogaster at the southern and northern site (Primers used= hsp40: 541_641, hsp70: 1468_1592, hsp83: 1583_1682).
 HSP quantification began by extraction and purification of mRNA from each sample using the RNeazy micro kit (QIAGEN, USA).
 Frozen ants were homogenized in a Bullet blender (Next Advance Inc., USA) for two minuets at top speed (10) in 1.4mm zirconium silicate grinding beads (Quackenbush Co., Inc., USA) and 500 uL of RNAzol buffer (Molecular Research Center, Inc., USA).
 Following the manufacturer’s instructions, RNA samples were resuspended in 100 uL of water and purified using the RNeazy micro kit with DNAse I (QIAGEN, USA) treatment to remove any DNA contamination.
 RNA concentration was verified using Qubit Fluorometric Quantitation (Invitrogen, USA) and samples were converted to 50ng of cDNA following instructions from the (find out name kit).
 Quantifications of the HSP DNA segments were obtained through quantitative polymerase chain reaction (qPCR) using ABI StepOnePlus Real-Time PCR system.
 Reactions took place in 10 uL volume with 1ng of cDNA, 250 nM total primer, and 5 μL of Power SYBR® Green Master Mix (Life Technologies, USA).
 Cycling conditions began at an initial 95°C incubation for 2 min followed by 40 cycles of 95°C for 15 seconds, with 60°C annealing and extension for 60 seconds.
 Melt curve analyses following amplification validated the presence of a single amplicon and any nonspecific samples were removed.
 Given the cycle threshold values via qPCR, relative gene expression fold change was calculated using the ΔΔCT method relative to the housekeeping gene, 18s rRNA, once 100% primer efficiency was ensured (Livak & Schmittgen 2001).
 (18s rRNA used for preliminary data, currently testing actin, GAPDH, and EF1B for stability comparison).
-HSP expression levels were compared to local ground temperature experienced at the time of sampling to see if HSPs can serve as a proxy for sub-lethal stress, as well as the extent to which elevated temperature increases stress levels at the two sites.

 Statistical Analysis